 Cats do get ear infections, just as dogs do.
 In fact, of all the reasons for head shaking in a cat, an ear infection is going to be the most likely cause.
 When you bring your cat to the vet for head shaking, your vet will first visualize your cat's ear canals with the aid of an otoscope.
 This allows them to evaluate any potential inflammation within the canal as well as to determine whether the tympanic membrane, also know as the ear drum, is intact or not.
 This step is important as some ear medications can be toxic to the inner ear.

 Once your vet as been able to check the status of your cat's ear drums, they will take samples of the discharge from your cat's ears.
 From there, they will microscopically evaluate these swabs.
 On the scope, your vet may see two different types of bacteria: either cocci (circle-shaped) or rod-shaped bacteria, budding yeast, or ear mites.
 Ear mites (Otodectes cynotis) are a type of ectoparasite that, while not entirely common, is certainly more commonly seen in cats than in dogs.
-They can cause an intense itching sensation that would most definitely lead your cat to head shaking for relief.
+They can cause an intense itching sensation that would most definitely lead your cat to be head shaking for relief.
 Depending on what is seen on the microscope (and depending on whether or not your cat's ear drums are intact) your vet will determine what medicine to give to treat the underlying infection or ear mite infestation.

 Just like us, cats can be the unfortunate sufferers of allergies.
 In cats, allergies can arise either from contact, inhalation, food, or insects (especially flea bites) and most often manifest as intense itching around the head, neck, ears, and can include head shaking.
 Your vet may prescribe medications to give some itch relief but will also want to try and figure out the allergen.
 They may want to put your cat on a different, monthly topical flea prevention, regardless of your cat's risk for them.
 They may also want to switch your cat's diet to a prescription, hydrolyzed food to perform a strict food trial.
 Food trials are incredibly strict – nothing can pass your cat's lips except the prescribed food for six to eight weeks.
 This includes treats, people food, and flavored supplements.
 If you're able to stick with it, though, and if it is what your vet prescribes, successfully completing a food trial will definitively diagnose whether or not your cat suffers from a food allergy.

 Cats can sometimes develop ear polyps, also called feline inflammatory polyps.
-These are benign growths that originate in the mucous membranes of the cat's middle ear.
+These are benign growths that originate in the mucous membranes of the cat's middle or outer ear.
 The symptoms of an ear polyp will vary depending on where it is located, but can include coughing, sneezing, head tilt, drooping eyelid, ear infection, or nasal discharge.
 Polyps can only be effectively treated by surgical removal.

 Cats, being natural predators, are prone to getting insect bites, mostly on the face and paws.
-Some cats will have a reaction localized to the site of the bite that can include swelling, inflammation, itching, and also head shaking.
-If your vet suspects that your cat was the recipient of an insect bite, they might give antihistamines or local, topical steroids to treat the inflammation.
+Some cats will have a reaction localized to the site of the bite that can include swelling, inflammation, itching, hives, and also head shaking.
+If your vet suspects that your cat was the recipient of an insect bite, they might give antihistamines or steroids to treat the inflammation.
 On rarer instances, your cat may experience an anaphylactic reaction and this requires immediate veterinary attention.

-An aural (ear) hematoma, sometimes referred to as 'pillow ear' isn't so much a reason for head shaking as much as it is something that can happen as a consequence to excessive head shaking.
+An aural (ear) hematoma, sometimes referred to as 'pillow ear' isn't so much a reason for head shaking as much as it is something that can happen as a consequence of excessive head shaking.
 There are a number of small blood vessels within the ear pinna (flap) and if a cat (or dog) shakes their head hard enough, for whatever reason, they run the risk of bursting one of more of these blood vessels.
-When this happens, the pinna fills with blood and takes on a puffy appearance, pillow-like appearance.
+When this happens, the pinna fills with blood and takes on a puffy, pillow-like appearance.